 The true Muslim belief is that there is only one all-powerful being, Allah (SWT).
 This omits any possibility of evil spirits or bad omens that are associated with Safar and allows for a better understanding of this month.

-After the battle between Hazrat Imam Hussain (AS) and Yazid, the family of Imam Hussain (AS) were punished during Safar.
+After the battle between Hazrat Imam Hussain (AS) and Yazid, the family of Imam Hussain (AS) was punished during Safar.
 This was a painful experience for the Muslim community and was the scene of many important incidents and speeches.
 This made it one of the most unforgettable incidents in the history of Islam.

 Later, Imam Hussain’s (AS) daughter, Sakina Bint Husayn, sadly died at the age of four whilst consoling her mother and weeping for her father.
 Meanwhile, Muslims across the globe celebrate the Chehlum of Imam Hussain (AS) to this day.